Nick-Nyler/Virtulearn/README.md

 ### Instructor Management:
 - Add new instructors with name and expertise.
 - List all instructors with their assigned courses and student enrollments.
-- Find instructor details by ID.
+- Find instructor details by ID or email.
 - Delete instructors (along with their associated courses and enrollments, if configured).

 ### Course Management: